MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-tab-capability.md

 ## Configure tab in Teams app

-The following steps help you to configure the tab in a Teams app:
+The following steps help you to configure the tab capability in a Teams app:

 1. [Update app manifest](#update-app-manifest)
 1. [Setup local debug environment](#setup-local-debug-environment)